 Now, you could just finish your lint bin at this point, but why not make it prettier?
 Add a decorative label, some alphabet stickers, and 3D scrapbook embellishments to really make your laundry room lint bin lovely.
 I used a ruler to help line up the letter stickers.

-Once you’ve decorated your lint bin, it’s time to mount it.
-I chose to mount ours on the laundry room door, but you can use this same method to make a wall-mounted lint bin.
+After you decorate your lint bin, it’s time to mount it.
+I chose to mount our dryer lint container on the laundry room door, but you can use this same method to make a wall-mounted lint bin.

 All you need are two medium-sized Command picture hanging strips and two clothespins.
 Stick the two strips together per the instructions on the package, then cut them down the middle to create two separate sets.
 They will each be perfectly sized to fit on the back of the clothespins.